 I had wondered whether the set list, which for the most part stayed constant throughout last year's tour, would be influenced by the additional material Lee had introduced at the Pheasantry, but there was only one song replaced and while I missed Why God Why, I could not be too disappointed when it gave way to Lee's utterly breathtaking Gethsemane, which again garnered him a standing ovation (the first of three!).
 It followed From Now On (which I'd forgotten how much I love) and Bring Him Home (which never fails to move me... when Lee sings it, at least) - three 'show tunes' (though the term seems hardly adequate) that make me yearn to see Lee back on the West End stage.
 Surely it's time!

 The second half was without the Q&A that we so often enjoyed last year, but with extra songs that more than made up for its loss - first a beautiful, acapella version of Amazing Grace, familiar to those who saw Lee in the play he co-produced in Chelmsford this summer - Someone Who'll Watch Over Me - as moving when sung centre stage, suited and booted, as it was when chained to a wall, grubby and barefoot.
-The version Lee sings is taken from the play text, the lyrics twisted from the original, deliberately written as mis-remembered perhaps ... but I think I'll always hear this one, in my head at least, from now on.
+The version Lee sings is taken from the play text, the lyrics twisted from the original, written as though mis-remembered perhaps ... but I think I'll always hear this one, in my head at least, from now on.
 On this night, as at the Pheasantry, it flowed seamlessly into Make You Feel My Love.

 It was a total joy to hear this amazing 10 Years set again.
 I'd forgotten the impact of the second half opener, a song I've long loved and never more so than when Lee sings it... the first notes of Feeling Good made me literally gasp in anticipation, and I wasn't disappointed.
 Lee first sang it at a time in his life when it was nothing but truth, and he finds that truth again every time he sings it.
 Beautiful, is all.
 Wonderful too, to hear again All Of Me and With Or Without You, Everything and Back For Good, the latter giving Lee his 'O2 moment' as the intro had regulars rummaging unprompted in their bags for mobile phones and the rest of the crowd following suit - I turned to see what he saw, a sea of lights, noting with particular delight the four, waving in perfect synch, at one end of a balcony occupied only by crew!
 I have, as always, included the full set list for those who like to read the small print.